pdparker/isco88conversion/README.md

 ```

 ##Basics

 The package uses ISCO-88 as base code, with correspondence hash tables provided to get from other common codes to this base code.
 The main envisioned workflow is:

 1. Translate codes in ISCO-88 if needed
-2. Use the base convert to get EGP, ISEI, or SIOPS codes.
+2. Use the base ISCO cod to get EGP, ISEI, or SIOPS codes.

 For EGP it is important to note that no distinction is made between classes 3 and 4 with code 3 used as a catch all for "Routine non-manual" jobs.
 Likewise, ISCO-88 contains no codes for self-employed or unemployed individuals.
 The convert function provides an argument to provide user to provide user-defined values for self-employed and unemployed.
 This will return 6 (for self-employed) and 12 (for unemployed).
 When ISEI or SIOPS is requested, user defined values are ignored and NA is returned.

 ##Sources

 + ISCO-88 correspondence table from [Ganzeboom's code SPSS code](http://www.harryganzeboom.nl/isco88/index.htm)

 + ANZSCO based on [ABS correspondance tables](http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1220.0First\%20Edition,\%20Revision\%201?OpenDocument)